 18. Afterword: Towards Cycling Societies: When a Crisis Has the Potential to Create a New Cycling Path Dependence

-Dennis Zuev is an assistant professor at City University of Macau, Macau, China and associate researcher at CIES-ISCTE, IUL and Instituto Oriente, UL, Portugal.
+Dennis Zuev is an assistant professor at City University of Macau, Macau SAR, China, and associate researcher at CIES-ISCTE, IUL, and Instituto do Oriente, University of Lisbon, Portugal.

-Katerina Psarikidou is Lecturer at the Science Policy Research Unit at Sussex University, UK.
+Katerina Psarikidou is a lecturer at the Science Policy Research Unit at Sussex University, UK.

 "Cycling Societies is testament to the fact that cycling is in fact constituting societies.
 From smart e-bike solutions over gendered biking policies to nature explorations on bikes, Zuev, Psarikidou and Popan have collected an important and timely set of entries from some of the leading cycling scholars.
 A must read for cyclists and cycle activists, as well as for those who make the frame conditions for cycling." -- Ole B. Jensen, Professor, Aalborg University, Denmark